 I also know that every time I buy local, I’m having a positive impact on those around me, whether it’s supporting innovative growing methods that require fewer pesticides, or just enabling others in my community to make a living, grow their business, and create jobs to employ others.

 Mostly, though, I appreciate how easy Ontario greenhouse cucumbers are to eat because of their refreshing taste and easy preparation.
 Neither the large cucumbers nor the baby ones need to be peeled first thanks to their thin skins (that’s why they come wrapped in plastic).
 The fact that they’re seedless is another a bonus because it means there’s no need to remove their innards before using Ontario greenhouse cucumbers in recipes.

-That includes dishes like this one, which was inspired by Asian flavours.
+That includes dishes like this one, which was inspired by Asian flavours and ingredients, Chinese and Southeast Asian.
 This spicy cucumber salad packs a protein punch with the addition of crispy tofu, and the chewy, slurpy goodness of glass noodles makes it even more of a satisfying bite.
 The cilantro, its leaves plucked from their stems, is like baby lettuce, so there’s no doubt this is a salad, despite its heftier accompaniments.

 Ontario greenhouse cucumbers: A salad essentialThis salad also checks all the textural boxes with the crunch and juiciness of those thinly sliced Ontario greenhouse cucumbers, the crackling skin of the tofu pieces giving way to their tender centres, and the softness of those translucent noodles.
 Everything is topped with crushed peanuts, a few slices of chilis and tied together with a gently spicy, rice vinegar and sesame oil dressing.